Evolutionary history of plants: Evolution of plant-microbe interactions

 The origin of microbes on Earth, tracing back to the beginning of life more than 3.5 billion years ago, indicates that microbe-microbe interactions have continuously evolved and diversified over time, long before plants started to colonize land 450 million years ago.
 Therefore, it is likely that both intra- and inter-kingdom intermicrobial interactions represent strong drivers of the establishment of plant-associated microbial consortia at the soil-root interface.
 Nonetheless, it remains unclear to what extent these interactions in the rhizosphere/phyllosphere and in endophytic plant compartments (i.e., within the host) shape microbial assemblages in nature and whether microbial adaptation to plant habitats drive habitat-specific microbe-microbe interaction strategies that impact plant fitness.
 Furthermore, the contribution of competitive and cooperative microbe-microbe interactions to the overall community structure remains difficult to evaluate in nature due to the strong environmental noise.

-Coevolution of plants and fungal parasites

-An additional contributing factor in some plants leading to evolutionary change is the force due to coevolution with fungal parasites.
-In an environment with a fungal parasite, which is common in nature, the plants must make adaptation in an attempt to evade the harmful effects of the parasite.

-Whenever a parasitic fungus is siphoning limited resources away from a plant, there is selective pressure for a phenotype that is better able to prevent parasitic attack from fungi.
-At the same time, fungi that are better equipped to evade the defenses of the plant will have greater fitness level.
-The combination of these two factors leads to an endless cycle of evolutionary change in the host-pathogen system.

-Because each species in the relationship is influenced by a constantly changing symbiont, evolutionary change usually occurs at a faster pace than if the other species was not present.
-This is true of most instances of coevolution.
-This makes the ability of a population to quickly evolve vital to its survival.
-Also, if the pathogenic species is too successful and threatens the survival and reproductive success of the host plants, the pathogenic fungi risk losing their nutrient source for future generations.
-These factors create a dynamic that shapes the evolutionary changes in both species generation after generation.

-Genes that code for defense mechanisms in plants must keep changing to keep up with the parasite that constantly works to evade the defenses.
-Genes that code for attachment mechanisms are the most dynamic and are directly related to the evading ability of the fungi.
-The greater the changes in these genes, the more change in the attachment mechanism.
-After selective forces on the resulting phenotypes, evolutionary change that promotes evasion of host defenses occurs.